Why Your Content Should Avoid Too Many Keywords

 If irrelevant keywords and spam have been consigned to the past, is the same true of keyword stuffing?
 After all, how many is too many?

-In developing a content strategy, marketers will have their own set of keywords, be they obvious short-tail keywords or more sophisticated long-tail phrases.
+In developing a content strategy, SEO agencies will have their own set of keywords, be they obvious short-tail keywords or more sophisticated long-tail phrases.